jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

 immutable, globally unique identifier follows the "``ark:``" label.
 This includes a "Name Assigning Authority Number" (NAAN) identifying the naming organization, followed by the name that it assigns to the object.
-Please visit the `NAAN request form`_ if you are interested in generating and using ARKs for your information objects.
+Please visit the `ARK request form`_ if you are interested in generating and using ARKs for your information objects.

 Here is a diagrammed example: ::